 A pope interred?

-There is a story, mentioned for instance in John Julius Norwich’s history of the papacy, that pope Victor II was buried in the mausoleum in 1057.
+There is a story, mentioned for instance in John Julius Norwich’s history of the Papacy, that pope Victor II was buried in the mausoleum in 1057.
 This pope had been born as Gebhard of Calw and had been appointed as Bishop of Eichstätt in Bavaria when he was still in his twenties.
 When pope Leo IX died in 1054, the Holy Roman Emperor Henry III nominated Gebhard – now in his mid-thirties – as his successor, but it was not until March of 1055 that Gebhard had both accepted this nomination and arrived in Rome to be enthroned as pope.
-Pope Victor II proved to be quite competent, but his papacy was a short one and he died after just two years in Arezzo, where he had been for a synod.
+Pope Victor II proved to be quite competent, but his papacy was a short one and he died after just two years on the throne of Saint Peter, in Arezzo, where he had been for a synod.
 His final wish was apparently to be buried in Eichstätt, but his funeral cortege was intercepted near Ravenna and his body seized.
 Norwich says that brigands did it, but it seems more much likely that the citizens of Ravenna were the perpetrators, as the pope was subsequently buried in the Mausoleum of Theoderic.
 That does not sound like the act of highwaymen, who would surely have disposed of the body in a less honourable way.